What is an Irish Judgment?

 You should receive a court summons with details of the judgment and the opportunity to dispute it.
 You may not receive the summons if you have moved address and not notified the claimant.

 Once granted and registered, details are submitted to Registry Trust for inclusion on the public Register.
-We will contact you by letter using court-provided information to let you know a judgment is due to go on the Register.
+To have judgment information updated on any court record, you will need to contact the court directly to ask them to do this for you.

 If the judgment is paid within a calendar month of the judgment date and proof of payment is provided to us, we will remove the judgment.